Brought Near by His Blood: From Alienation to Covenant Access

 Those once far from God and His covenant promises are brought near in Christ by His blood.

-12 that you were at that time separate from Christ, alienated from the commonwealth of Israel, and strangers from the covenants of the promise, having no hope and without God in the world.
+12 remember that at that time you were separate from Christ, alienated from the commonwealth of Israel, and strangers to the covenants of the promise, without hope and without God in the world.

-13 But now in Christ Jesus you who once were far off are made near in the blood of Christ.
+13 But now in Christ Jesus you who once were far away have been brought near through the blood of Christ.

 Those once far from God and His covenant promises are brought near in Christ by His blood.